MaybeScripted/griefing-utils/README.md

 ### Commands
 - `cc-crash` Command Complete Crash.
 Crashes servers using a stack overflow.
 - `clipboard-give` Gives an item from a copied give command. (requires creative mode)
 - `cracked-kick` Kicks a player on a cracked server.
-Configure with the module.
+Configure with the module that has the same name.
 - `hologram` Loads an image into the world. (requires creative mode)
 - `purpur-crash` Sends funny CustomPayloadC2S packets to the server.